sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/agent.md

 #### Example {#healthz-get-example}

-In the following example, an HTTP GET request is submitted to the `/healthz` API:
+In the following example, an HTTP GET request is submitted to the agent API `/healthz` endpoint:

 {{< code shell >}}
 curl http://127.0.0.1:3031/healthz